 POD versus the World

 Some authors will still get picked up by a publishing house.
 They’ll get to sit back and focus on writing while a company edits and designs and sells for them.
 And the product that publishing house sells will have that author’s name on it.
-Taking the “traditional” route is always going to be right for some authors.
+Taking the “traditional” route will always be right for some authors.
 But they’ll be giving up something in the process too.

 You don’t have to do that.
-Authors and creators can take advantage of simplified book creation tools thanks in no small part to Print-on-Demand.
+Authors and creators can take advantage of simplified book creation tools thanks to Print-on-Demand.